-Filmed in Jordan and inspired by true events from Gaza in 2007, the film depicts Christine's Salon as a sanctuary from the outside world and the banal lives of their female costumers of various ages and backgrounds, who spend the day trapped in a beauty salon while Hamas police fight a gang in the street.
+Filmed in Jordan and inspired by true events from Gaza in 2007, the film depicts Christine's Salon as a sanctuary from the outside world and the banal lives of their female customers of various ages and backgrounds, who spend the day trapped in the beauty salon while Hamas police fight a gang in the street.
 Metaphors replace political speeches in a film that shows stories about individuals with personal inner beliefs that are revealed to be not that different.

-3. Hany Abu-Assad is a Dutch-Palestinian film director, who was born in Nazareth in 1961 and emigrated to the Netherlands in 1980, where he entered the world of cinema and television as a producer.
+Hany Abu-Assad is a Dutch-Palestinian film director, born in Nazareth in 1961 and emigrated to the Netherlands in 1980, where he entered the world of cinema and television as a producer.
 He produced Rashid Masharawi's feature film Curfew.

 Since 1998, he has directed The Fourteenth Chic after establishing Augustus Films with Bero Beyer.
 Later films included the short Nazareth 2000, the feature Rana's Wedding (2002), the documentary Ford Transit, and in 2006 his drama Paradise Now, which won the Golden Globe for Best Foreign Language Film and received an Oscar nomination in the same category.
 Omar (2013) was also nominated for an Oscar for Best Foreign Language Film.
+His most recent film is The Idol (215).